Australian Bombshell Tarsha Whitmore Flaunts Insane Cleavage In Skimpy Black Mini Dress

 Tarsha squatted down in the shot, balancing on the balls of her feet.
 Her skimpy mini dress came a few inches down her thighs, leaving plenty of her toned legs on display.
 Though her legs weren’t fully visible in the particular position, the dress was tantalizingly short and would showcase her legs to perfection when she was standing.

-Tarsha included Gold Coast, Queensland in the geotag of the post, and tagged the brand Oh Polly in the picture and in the caption.
+Tarsha included Gold Coast, Queensland, in the geotag of the post, and tagged clothing brand Oh Polly in the picture and in the caption.
 It seems that her entire ensemble, from the dress to the shoes, came from the retailer.

-The stunner from Australia had her eager fans racing to hit the like button, and the post received over 12,100 likes within just three hours, including a like from fellow bombshell Abby Dowse.
-Many of Tarsha’s followers shared their thoughts in the comment section.
+The stunner from Australia had her eager fans racing to hit the like button, and the post has received over 12,100 likes within just three hours of going live, including a like from fellow bombshell Abby Dowse.
+Many of Tarsha’s followers shared their thoughts in the comments section.

 “How are you real,” one fan commented.